Ashahab007/mil-12-final-project-pro-fest-client/README.md

 34.0 my requirement is assign parcel from parcel collections that are paid but delivery_status pending

 35.0 my requirement is assign the parcel to the specific region rider and update the delivery status sending the rider name, email, id to the parcelsCollection

+36.0 my requirement is only rider can see his pending deliveries and protect the route as like as AdminRoutes